ibm-cloud-docs/assistant/getting-started.md

     ![The widget in the preview link integration showing a single dialog exchange.](images/gs-test-from-preview-link.png)

     You can share the URL with others who might want to try out your assistant.

+1. After testing, close the web page.
+Click the **X** to close the preview link integration page.

 ## Next steps
 {: #getting-started-next-steps}